+Designation of responsibilities.
 Policies designate whether the legislature or a state agency is responsible for managing the percent for art mechanism and ensuring the allocation of funds.
 Typical agency designees include capital development boards, state bond commissions and capital planning departments.
 Policy language also assigns responsibility for coordinating percent for art projects and/or managing the funds for them.
 While the state arts agency is frequently the designee, other agencies or committees, such as the department of transportation, can be tasked with this.
-In one case, policy directs the state arts agency to establish advisory relationships with third-party such consultants. as museums, organizations and professional associations.1
+In one case, policy directs the state arts agency to establish advisory relationships with third-party consultants, such as museums, arts organizations and professional associations.